 First and foremost around 60% of the population owns a dog or a cat.
 However, if you factor in all the other types of animals such as gerbils, birds, snakes, and yes and even mice or ferrets; who knows, then this equates to the majority of the population meaning they have or will have a pet at some point in their life so it's very important that you factor this into your budget.

 If you choose pet insurance there are several factors to consider and in some ways it’s very similar to insurance for humans.
 Most insurance plans right off the bat do not cover pet wellness because they want you to own a policy for accident/illness and then you can add the pet wellness rider.

 Insurance can range widely and based on what we've researched.
 It can cost you anywhere between $12 - $48 depending on the breed of your pet.
 It is important that you perform some research to know what kinds of breeds are less maintenance.
-For example, as we pointed out earlier it's less expensive to own a dachshund as opposed to a rottweiler.
+For example, as we pointed out earlier it's less expensive to own a dachshund as opposed to a Rottweiler.

-Here are two important factors: One is that if you choose to have pet Insurance consider obtaining it as soon as possible so that your pet is covered in the case of an unfortunate event.
+Here are two important factors: One is that if you choose to have pet insurance consider obtaining it as soon as possible so that your pet is covered in the case of an unfortunate event.
 Or look at it this way, the older your pet is the more expensive it will probably cost you to have the insurance plan; and one more thing . . . is that many insurance plans will not cover pre-existing conditions.

-As we've been alluding to, the budget is a very important thing when it comes to your pet, so do some research.
+The budget is a very important thing when it comes to your pet, so do some research.
 Make sure that you know what you want.
 Make sure that you know what you're getting into and make sure that you can handle what it takes to own a pet.